Our 2025 Agenda

 6:45 pm - 11:59 pm Networking

-The Electric Vehicle Innovation and Excellence Awards (EVies) celebrate the pioneers leading the way in electrified transport.
-Following the success of our sold-out 2024 event, the EVies 2025 will shine a spotlight on groundbreaking technologies, visionary individuals, and industry innovations.
+The Electric Vehicle Innovation and Excellence Awards (EVIEs) celebrate the pioneers leading the way in electrified transport.
+Following the success of our sold-out 2024 event, the EVIEs 2025 will shine a spotlight on groundbreaking technologies, visionary individuals, and industry innovations.
 With a diverse range of categories—from power supply advancements to fleet electrification—this prestigious event honours the passion and progress driving the decarbonisation of transport.
 Don’t miss the chance to be part of the celebration of excellence and ambition in the EV sector at the must-attend event of the year.